 The programme is an amalgam of taught sessions, visiting speakers, 1:1 advice, small group sessions and trips & visits.
 The goal is to increase students’ employability and work readiness skills in their second year at Collyer’s and it has been very popular amongst our students since its inception.

 Steve has overarching responsibility for Student Progress and Careers & Progression at the College.
+Steve can be contacted on SAM@collyers.ac.uk, telephone 01403 210822.
 Lucy also manages the hugely popular Challenge of Management and Not Going to Uni (NG2U) events.
-She can be contacted on LAH@Collyers.ac.uk
+Lucy can be contacted on LAH@Collyers.ac.uk .

 We also have an Independent Careers Adviser who comes into Collyer’s on a regular basis to provide careers information, advice and guidance to all students – particularly those who have not applied to university, are unsure of their options, or interested in exploring apprenticeship opportunities.
 Appointments can be made via contacting Kerry Mann on CA1@collyers.ac.uk.

 Collyer’s students have access to excellent progression advice, with Ian McAlister (Higher Education & Progression Director) advising on UCAS and Higher Education and Naomi Lask (Oxbridge Co-ordinator) advising those students who would like to apply to Oxbridge.

 Our programme of Higher Education enrichment activities includes:

 - Higher Education evenings to assist with UCAS applications for students and their parents